Director, Dance/Movement Therapy Program

 Clinical Internship Practicum I

-This course uses a group-supervision format to support and develop the internship experience.
-Through the sharing of experiences from their individual internship settings, students will explore a variety of topics—such as professionalism, supervision, working in an interdisciplinary team, problem-solving in the workplace, countertransference, and kinesthetic empathy—as a way of bridging theory and practice.
+This course will use a group-supervision format to support and develop the internship experience.
+Through the sharing of experiences from their individual internship settings, students will explore a variety of topics—such as professionalism, supervision, working in an interdisciplinary team, problem solving in the workplace, countertransference, and kinesthetic empathy—as a way of bridging theory and practice.
 Through group discussion, movement experientials, weekly logs, and in-class presentations, students will continue to practice their therapeutic skills and deepen their understanding of dance/movement therapy.

 Faculty